If a Car Makes a Left Turn, Who Is Considered At-Fault if There Is an Accident in California?

 You must wait for all oncoming traffic to pass you, and/or any other vehicles heading in your direction must be far enough away for you to complete your left-hand turn.
-You must also yield the right of way to pedestrians and bicyclists crossing the street.
+You must also yield the right-of-way to pedestrians and bicyclists crossing the street.

 If the intersection does not have a designated arrow or does not have a traffic light, the same rules of the road apply – yield to all oncoming traffic and pedestrians, and turn only when it is safe.